-I woke up early morning and went out to know the surrounding area.
+It was midnight, when I reached Ahmedabad, then with the help of an auto-rickshaw landed in a budget hotel.
+Next morning, I woke up early and went out to know the surrounding area.
 Soon I got to knew that I was in old area of Ahmedabad.
 One old fort named ‘Bhadra Fort‘ was there just 50 meter from the hotel.
 The surrounding area and path way around fort was carpeted with beautiful tiles.
-It was the first glimpse of any heritage monuments in Ahmedabad city.
-There was a mosque too, on back side of fort, firstly I moved their.
+It was the first glimpse of any heritage monuments in Ahmedabad.
+There was a historical mosque too, on back side of fort, firstly I moved their.

 Heritage monuments of Ahmedabad city

 Initially, I was hesitate if I am allowed to visit or not in the mosque.
 Although, I did a try and entered in premises, it was not very much big, but old enough to draw attention of a history lover.
 This was the earliest mosque of the city, which was build in 1414 during the time of Ahmed Shah-I.

 So particularly, it is known as Ahmad Shah’s mosque or some time Sahi Jam-e-Maszid, it was a private mosque for the royal family.
 This mosque cover an area of approx 500 sq. meter, also have 10 big domes on roof top with five arched gateway, in which the middle one was comparably larger.